ayanafridi001/excelerate-ai-internship/README.md

 ---

-## 🔍 Project Overview
+🔍 Project Overview

-Over 4 enriching weeks, we worked hands-on with **real-world learner data** to develop a **full-cycle AI-powered data solution** for predicting student churn and boosting engagement in online learning platforms.
+Over four intensive weeks, we worked hands-on with real-world learner data to develop a complete AI-powered data solution aimed at predicting student churn and enhancing engagement for digital learning platforms.

-📊 Analyzed data from **8,500+ student records** and created models, visualizations, and insights to inform digital education strategy.
+📊 Our analysis covered 8,500+ anonymized student records, applying data science methods to extract insights, build predictive models, and recommend actionable interventions.

+🔐 Note: The datasets and detailed reports used in this project are confidential and may only be shared under specific conditions.
+Please reach out if you require access for academic or professional purposes, and it will be considered on a case-by-case basis.

 ---